ourshell/Our-Coin/Policy.md

 - ### Version 1.01, 2025-01-11

-At OUR COIN, we prioritize the safety and trust of our community.
-As our group grows and expands, we are committed to protecting members from potential scams and fraudulent activities.
-This protection policy outlines the key measures and warnings to ensure a safe and thriving community.
+Ensuring the safety of our community is our top priority.
+As we continue to grow, it's essential to be aware of potential scams and fraudulent activities that may target our members.
+This policy outlines common fraud tactics and provides guidelines to protect everyone from potential scams.

 ---

 ### **1. Protecting Against Common Scams**

 #### **Fake Upgrade Requests**
-- Be cautious of messages claiming, "We are releasing a new version of the coin, upgrading from version 1 to version 2."
+- **Description:** Scammers may claim that a new version of the coin is being released and request your wallet's private information to facilitate the upgrade.
-- **Warning:** Legitimate upgrades will never require you to share your wallet secret, private keys, or recovery phrases.
+- **Warning:** Legitimate upgrades will **never** require you to share your wallet's private keys, seed phrases, or any sensitive information.
-- **Action:** If you receive such a message, report it immediately to an official admin.
+- **Action:** If you receive such a message, do not respond and report it immediately to an official admin.

 #### **Imposters Mimicking Admins**
 - Scammers may pretend to be admins by copying usernames, pictures, and profiles, and sending private messages to members.